Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 equations requires the use of an implicit time integration scheme.

-A user can choose between two implicit integration methods and two linear algebra packages in Flash-X. The runtime parameter controls which integration method is used in the simulation.
-The choice is the default and invokes a Bader-Deuflhard scheme.
-The choice invokes a Kaps-Rentrop or Rosenbrock scheme.
-The runtime parameter controls which linear algebra package is used in the simulation.
-The choice is the default and invokes the sparse matrix MA28 package.
-The choice invokes the GIFT linear algebra routines.
+A user can choose between two implicit integration methods and two linear algebra packages in |flashx|.
+The runtime parameter ``Burn/odeStepper`` controls which integration method is used in the simulation.
+The choice ``odeStepper = 1`` is the default and invokes a Bader-Deuflhard scheme.
+The choice ``odeStepper = 2`` invokes a Kaps-Rentrop or Rosenbrock scheme.
+The runtime parameter ``Burn/algebra`` controls which linear algebra package is used in the simulation.
+The choice ``algebra = 1`` is the default and invokes the sparse matrix MA28 package.
+The choice ``algebra = 2`` invokes the GIFT linear algebra routines.
 While any combination of the integration methods and linear algebra packages will produce correct answers, some combinations may execute more efficiently than others for certain types